fommil/fpmortals/manuscript/complete.md

 A> or use it.
 A>
 A> There is a lot of boilerplate to create a free structure.
-We shall use this A> study of `Free` to learn how to generate the boilerplate, which we will reuse A> for the other free structures.
+We shall use this A> study of `Free` to learn how to generate the boilerplate.

 As a refresher, `Free` is the data structure representation of a `Monad` and is defined by three members